-Why would we want to study why diseases occur in a population?
-Why would we want to study how diseases are spread in a population?
+Why would we want to study why diseases occur or how they are distributed?
 Why do we want to prevent or control the diseases?

-Tell students that epidemiologists are the scientists who do this.
+Tell students that epidemiologists are the scientists who work to understand diseases so they can prevent and control their impact on people.
 They are sometimes referred to as the "detectives of the medical field."
 The students will get to practice being these medical field detectives today.